aave/interface/.github/pull_request_template.md

 ## Reviewer Checklist

-- [ ]  End-to-end tests tests are passing without any errors
+- [ ]  End-to-end tests are passing without any errors
 - [ ]  Code style generally follows existing patterns
 - [ ]  New third-party packages, if any, do not introduce potential security threats
 - [ ]  There are no CI changes, or they have been OK’d by the devops team